Christianity Today: Books & Culture (1995–2016)

 Books & Culture was a bimonthly book review and intellectual journal modeled after the New York Review of Books and The New York Times Book Review and was published by Christianity Today International from 1995 to 2016.
 At the end of its publication life in 2016, the magazine's circulation was 11,000 and its readership was 20,000.
 It was edited by John Wilson, and notable contributors included Mark Noll, Lauren Winner, Alan Jacobs, Jean Bethke Elshtain, and Miroslav Volf.

 Virtue (1998–2000)

 Virtue, a magazine for Christian women, was founded in 1978.
 Christianity Today purchased the publication from Cook Communications Ministries in 1998 after that publisher abruptly closed the magazine.
 Christianity Today revived the magazine and continued publishing it for two more years before discontinuing publication following the December/January 2000 issue.

 Christian Parenting Today (1998–2005)

 Christian Parenting Today (originally entitled Christian Parenting) was founded in 1989.
 Christianity Today purchased the magazine from Cook Communications Ministries in 1998 in the same deal in which it acquired Virtue.
 It ceased publication in 2005.
-It was published until 2005.